Nonnoetherian coordinate rings with unique maximal depictions: Examples

-Let $R$ be a ring which is not noetherian in codimension 1, and suppose $R$ has a unique maximal depiction $T$.
-In the following two examples we show that $T$ may or may not be saturated.
-In particular, the first example shows that the assumption that $R$ is noetherian in codimension 1 is necessary in Proposition \ref{surjective morphism} and Theorem \ref{geometric height}.
-The moral of this example is that unique maximal depictions are not necessarily the `right' depictions for some nonnoetherian rings.
+In the following example, we show that if $R$ is not noetherian in codimension $1$, then $R$ may admit a unique maximal depiction $T$ which is not saturated.
+This example demonstrates that unique maximal depictions, when they exist, are not necessarily the `right' depictions for some nonnoetherian rings.